ballerina-platform/module-ballerina-auth/auth-ballerina/Module.md

 The "Basic" Hypertext Transfer Protocol (HTTP) authentication scheme transmits credentials as user-id/password pairs, encoded using Base64.
 This scheme is not considered to be a secure method of user authentication unless used in conjunction with some external secure system such as TLS, as the user-id and password are passed over the network as cleartext.

-The Ballerina Auth module facilitates auth providers that is to be used by the clients and listeners of different protocol connectors.
+The Ballerina Auth module facilitates auth providers that are to be used by the clients and listeners of different protocol connectors.

 ### Listener File User Store Basic Auth Provider